openshiro/botdevs.ai/README.md

 # BotDevs

-BotDevs is a reverse job board for the AI developers.
+BotDevs is a reverse job board for AI developers.

 Developers can create a free profile that features their experience, skills and location.
 Hiring companies can then search the profiles and contact developers through the platform about jobs.